dimanikulin/dimanikulin/incubator/WhatILearnedAsDeliveryManager.md

 ### Contributing and Stay in touch
-Here I describe the channels
+Here I describe the channels which anyone can use

 For more details see [here](./WhatILearnedAsAppArchitect.md)